Featuring: Anchorage, Denali National Park and Preserve, Fairbanks

 Day 3 Denali - Fairbanks

 Spend the morning checking off one more adventure on your list in Denali, such as an ATV tour, horseback riding or a visit to the National Park Service’s sled dog kennel.
+If you’re travelling during late August or early September, you’ll be treated to Alaska’s vibrant autumn colors.
+The tundra turns deep shades of orange and red for a few brief weeks before winter sets in.
 Then it’s on to Fairbanks, either by car or back aboard the Alaska Railroad.

 Day 4 Fairbanks